SanderSpies/WorldState.js/README.md

 ---
 - Why no support for feature XYZ?

-  Feel free to open an issue for the feature that you are missing.
+  Feel free to open an issue for any feature that you are missing, and perhaps even do a pull request.

 - Which browsers are supported?

   IE8+, latest Chrome, Firefox, Safari, Opera.
+Although I might be lying, haven't really checked seriously.
+IE8 would most likely require some polyfills (for Object.keys at least).

+- How does WorldState.js compare to Backbone.js Models and Collections?

+  WorldState.js has been created for applications that render everything from the top, while Backbone.js has a focus on data close to the views.
+By doing so, WorldState.js gives developers simplicity when maintaining their codebase.
+  Besides this: recursive structures, differentiate between value and reference, time travel support, and great IDE auto-complete support to avoid guess work.

+- What about mori and Om?

+  WorldState.js has been inspired by the great work that @swannodette did on mori and Om, however both feel kind of awkward to use within JavaScript in my personal opinion.

+- Are we cool?

+  Yeah, we cool.

 LICENSE
 ---